Rodney D. Britt, PhD, ATSF

 Biography

-Rodney D. Britt Jr, PhD, is a Principal Investigator at Nationwide Children’s Hospital and an Assistant Professor in the Department of Pediatrics at The Ohio State University.
-Dr. Britt earned his BS in Chemistry from North Carolina A&T State University and PhD in Biomedical Sciences from The Ohio State University.
-He completed his postdoctoral training at Mayo Clinic in Rochester, MN.
-His research training centered on understanding mechanisms in neonatal and pediatric airway diseases, most notably asthma and bronchopulmonary dysplasia.
+Rodney D. Britt Jr, PhD, ATSF, is a principal investigator in the Center for Perinatal Research at Nationwide Children’s Hospital and associate professor of Pediatrics at The Ohio State University College of Medicine.
+Dr. Britt earned his bachelor of science in chemistry from North Carolina A&T State University and doctorate in biomedical Sciences from The Ohio State University.
+He completed his postdoctoral training in airway smooth muscle biology and asthma at Mayo Clinic in Rochester, MN.
+His research focuses on understanding inflammatory mechanisms in neonatal and pediatric airway diseases, most notably recurrent wheeze, asthma, bronchopulmonary dysplasia, and cystic fibrosis.

 Academic and Clinical Areas